 Making an informed decision about the type of modeling you want to pursue would bring clarity and focus on how you want to shape your modeling portfolio.
-For example, as a freelance model you would need a lot of variations in your shots, but as a high fashion model, you would need to focus on high fashion images.
+For example, as a freelance model, you would need a lot of variations in your portfolio photo shoot, but as a high fashion model, you would need to focus on high fashion images.

-Good news is that there are a lot of choices that you can pick from on what kind kind of model you want to be.
+The good news is that there are many choices you can pick from on what kind of model you want to be.

 How about choosing one of your friends to shoot your portfolio?
-Again, the answer is NO. Avoid going with the first, or the most convenient option that presents itself.
-Also, if you are choosing your friend just because you are comfortable getting shot by a friend, think twice about becoming a model.
-As a professional model, you would need the confidence to take on assignments and work with new people every day.
+Again, the answer is NO. Avoid going with the first or the most convenient option that presents itself.
+Also, if you choose your friend just because you are comfortable getting shot by a friend, think twice about becoming a model.
+As a professional model, you would need the confidence to take on assignments and work with new people daily.
 It’s time to start honing those skills.

 And finally, do look into the finer details before hiring the photographer.
-For example, what’s included in the package that you are being offered, how many photos would you get, rates and any extras, will you get photo prints and/or all digital images.
+For example, what’s included in the package you are being offered, how many photos you would get, what rates and any extras, and whether you will get photo prints and/or all digital images.

-Deciding on the type of photos you need
+Deciding on the type of model photos you need

-It’s important to know beforehand exactly the kind of images you want out of your model portfolio shoot.
-Lay down the specifics of photos that you need for a well-balanced portfolio, for the types of modeling you are best suited for.
+It’s important to know the kind of images you want from your model portfolio shoot beforehand.
+Lay down the specifics of photos that you need for a well-balanced portfolio for the types of modeling you are best suited for.
 Make sure that you get great portraits, close-ups, and full-body shots as well.
-Plan your wardrobe changes to show your versatility (swimsuits for great body-shots and an evening dress for those advertising clients).
+Plan your wardrobe changes to show your versatility (swimsuits for great body shots and an evening dress for those advertising clients).

-Convey your brief clearly to the photographer and discuss things in detail so that both of you are on the same page on what needs to be achieved from the photo shoot.
-In your discussions with your photographers, decide on the poses, the wardrobe items, the locations, the looks, themes and concepts for the photo shoot.
-A clear understanding goes a long way on achieving the results that you want from the photo shoot and insures against any mistakes or nasty surprises.
+Convey your brief clearly to the photographer and discuss things in detail so that both of you are on the same page regarding what needs to be achieved from the photoshoot.
+In your discussions with your photographers, decide on the poses, the wardrobe items, the locations, the looks, themes, and concepts for the photo shoot.
+A clear understanding goes a long way in achieving the results that you want from the photoshoot and insures against any mistakes or nasty surprises.

-For tips and inspiration on planning your images, have a look at some great examples of stunning online model portfolio websites.
+For tips and inspiration on planning your images, have a look at some stunning model portfolio examples.

 Hiring a professional hair and make-up artist

 Make sure that the photographer and you have scoured the locations beforehand.
-If you are shooting indoors only, then make sure that the studio is well-equipped.
-You will be depending on your photographer for this, so do point it out in your discussions.
+If you are shooting indoors only, ensure the studio is well-equipped.
+You will depend on your photographer for this, so do point it out in your discussions.
 Also, make sure that the photographer has allotted you enough time to accomplish everything and not rush through things.

-Get a good night’s sleep before the shoot day and arrive a little early on the location.
+Get a good night’s sleep before the shoot day and arrive a little early at the location.
 Make sure that you are calm and not stressed out.
-Remember, even a tiny hint of nerves shows through in the final images.
+Remember, even a tiny hint of nerves appears in the final images.